Palm Avenue Master Plan Project

 If you have any questions, please email PalmAve@imperialbeachca.gov.

-In the coming months, the City will offer a variety of events and activities where you can learn more about the project and provide feedback.
+In the coming months, the City will continue to offer a variety of events and activities where you can learn more about the project and provide feedback.
 These may include open houses, community meetings, pop-up events and online information sessions.

 Your participation is important.
 Together, we can assure the project reflects the needs and priorities of the Imperial Beach community.
 Check back for upcoming event dates and ways to get involved.